Stuck for ideas on what to sell on Amazon?

 Amazon Seller Tip: When using the backend search fields, where possible try to use hyphenated words as they will cover all possible combinations.
 As an example, anti-aging would cover anti, aging, anti-aging, anti aging and antiaging.
 This is incredibly important as different people may search for your product using different variations.

-There are, however, best practices outlined by Amazon themselves that you will need to adhere to.
-You can learn more about this here.
+There are, however, best practices that you can learn more about here.

 Optimize your product images